 - The appeal should include an explanation of why the new information was not submitted in the original application

 - The applicant will be notified of the decision on AIS no later than May 15th

 - Applicants may only appeal once and the resulting decision is final

 Basis for an Appeal:

-Documented evidence from health care provider referencing medical condition, illness or surgery which shows compelling reason why your academic or person achievement were affected
+- Documented evidence from health care provider referencing medical condition, illness or surgery which shows compelling reason why your academic or personal achievement were affected